JohnMaguire/johnmaguire.me/content/post/lets-encrypt-nginx-automatic-renewal.md

 }
 ```

 The scripts we created earlier will automatically generate the files necessary to validate our identity in `/tmp/letsencrypt-auto`, and so the rest is taken care of for us.
+The only thing we need to do is reload the nginx configuration so the changes take effect.
+On Debian, run `service nginx reload`.

 Now it's time to generate our SSL certificate!
 We can call the script we saved earlier like so: `DOMAINS="-d johnmaguire.me -d www.johnmaguire.me" letsencrypt_gen`.